 Download it from GitHub, the Microsoft TechNet Gallery and the PowerShell Gallery.
 I’ve released a minor update to my Network Device Status Monitor utility.
 New in 1.1: Updated the style of the web page with a cleaner look.
 Added CSS animations for online devices.
 The CSS animations do not display when the utility is in ‘report’ mode.
 This is configured by omitting the -refresh switch, as I assume that this configuration is used to email the HTML report page rather than monitor continuously.

 With this utility I set out to generate a status report of network attached devices from a CSV file.
 This utility is very similar to my Windows Server Status Monitor PowerShell Utility, except the functionality is limited to ping responses and so is ideal for both Windows based and non-Windows devices.
 This utility is available to download from GitHub, the Microsoft TechNet Gallery and PowerShell Gallery.
-If you’d like to get in touch with me please use the comments, Twitter (you can tweet me and my DMs are open) or my contact form.
+If you’d like to contact me, please leave a comment, send me a tweet or DM, or you can join my Discord server.